Oct 10, 2016

 • Black pepper – I finish the salad with a bit of freshly ground black pepper to taste.
 Because the bacon adds a salty element, I omit additional salt.

-• While this salad is traditionally made with frisée if you can’t find it I recommend substituting with another tougher green like Tuscan kale.
+• While this salad is traditionally made with frisée for their bitter, textured leaves, you can substitute sturdy greens like torn escarole, endive, or radicchio.
+You can also use Tuscan kale.
 Remove the stems and give it a rough chop.
+These alternatives still stand up to the warm bacon dressing.

 Tips for the Best Poached Eggs